Which AI Model Should You Use? The Complete 2026 Guide

 The Multi-Model Workflow

 The data is clear: 92% of AI professionals use multiple models.
+How that routing gets done, by hand or automatically, is covered in AI model routing.
 The most productive users do not pick one AI and use it for everything.
 They route tasks to the model best suited for each job.
 The optimal workflow for most knowledge workers looks like this:

 Claude for anything that needs to be well-written, carefully reasoned, or precisely coded.
 Use it for long-form drafts, code architecture, complex analysis, and anything where quality matters more than speed.